Coolbylaki/YelpCamp/README.md

 This is my final project of full-stack web developer bootcamp!
 Site is ment to imitate Yelp but for campgrounds.
 After this project I am moving on to learn Vue.

-You can check out YelpCamp on following link: https://lazar-yelpcamp.onrender.com/
+You can check out YelpCamp on following link: https://lazar-yelpcamp.onrender.com/ (I am using Render's free tier to host my website so please give it 20 seconds for it to load)

 ## Tech used: